-Why is it important that students know all six syllable types?
+Why is it important that students know syllable types?
 It adds powerful tools to every reader’s toolbox!

-Knowing all six syllable types helps students in two key ways:
+Knowing syllable types helps students in two key ways:

 - It helps children break words into smaller, more manageable parts.
 This allows them to correctly pronounce and read longer, multisyllabic words.